 Would you like to join Newton’s Cultural Council?

 If you are interested in supporting the arts in Newton please consider applying to become a member of the NCC.
-Our current board consists of professional artists and others with a wide variety of expertise in PR, Finance, event production, board operations.
+Our current board consists of professional artists and others with a wide variety of expertise in PR, Finance, event production, and board operations.
 While you do not need to be a professional artist, musician, writer, or scientist to join, it helps to have skills that will help us with our mission.
+This is a great time to join as we are looking to evolve our role and will be doing some strategic planning.

 You will need comfort in working with groups and the ability to review grant proposals.
 The council’s primary mission is: “to distribute funds with a focus on developing and promoting an artistic, humanist and scientific community and help those individuals enrich Newton residents’ lives with their work.”